Negrini085/PhotoNim/docs/roadmap/geometry.md

 ```

 As you can see, direct and inverse matrices are 4x4: that's because 3x3 translation matrices aren't linear operators.
-In order to restore linearity, we need to add a dimensionality and use 4x4 matrices: in such a frame of work we also need to add a coordinate to points and vectors.
+In order to restore linearity, we need to add a dimension and use 4x4 matrices: in such a frame of work we also need to add a coordinate to points and vectors.
 A vector has zero as its fourth component, whilst a point has one at the same position.
 To establish the most comprehensive framework wherein transformations are determined by the row-by-column multiplication of vectors and matrices, procedures are implemented to upgrade three-component elements into 4-component memory containers.